subjectsplus/SubjectsPlus/readme.txt

 /subjects/.htaccess                      --- writable by webserver to write .htaccess /api/.htaccess                      	 --- writable by webserver to write .htaccess

+    In a Linux+Apache environment, you can usually make a directory or file writable by the webserver by changing the permissions group to 'apache':
+      chgrp apache [directory or filename]
+    e.g.:
+      chgrp apache control/includes/

 4. Visit the SubjectsPlus Control Panel with your browser.

     Go to the root of the control folder (with your browser).
 It will be something